Alfred L. Nuttall, Ph.D., Director

 Research Interests: cochlear implants, hearing aids, brain plasticity, hearing loss, auditory perception, psychoacoustics, auditory neuroscience

 Lina Reiss received her Ph.D. in Biomedical Engineering from the Johns Hopkins University in 2005, with a focus on neurophysiology of sound localization circuits in the auditory brainstem.
 She holds a B.S.E. in Mechanical Engineering from Princeton University.
 After receiving her Ph.D., she spent five years as a postdoctoral fellow in the area of cochlear implants and psychoacoustics at the University of Iowa.
-In 2010, she was appointed as faculty in the Department of Otolaryngology and the Oregon Hearing Research Center, with a joint appointment in the Department of Biomedical Engineering.
+In 2010, she was appointed as faculty in the Department of Otolaryngology and the Oregon Hearing Research Center, with joint appointments in Departments of Biomedical Engineering and Behavioral Neuroscience.

 Summary of Current Research